No-code training: from design to maintenance

 https://www.udemy.com/

-Udemy is also an online learning platform that offers training in many areas, including web development, programming, marketing, and digital design.
+Udemy is also an online learning platform that offers training courses in many fields, including web development, programming, marketing, and digital design.
 The online school offers various no-code training courses, ranging from beginner courses to those aimed at digital experts.
 These courses are taught by trainers who have a high level of expertise in no-code thanks to the skills they have developed over several years, much like our agency. 😁

 • Introduction to no-code